 \subsection{Spatial smoothing in the two-groups model}

 The traditional problem of multiple testing concerns a group of related null hypotheses $h_1, \ldots, h_n$ that are to be tested simultaneously.
 In the simplest form of the problem, a summary statistic $z_i$ is observed for each test.
 The goal is to decide which $z_i$ are signals ($h_i = 1$) and which are null ($h_i = 0$) while ensuring that some maximal error rate is not exceeded.
-Standard approaches to multiple testing include Bonferroni correction, which controls the overall probability of a single false positive; and the Benjamini-Hochberg procedure, which controls the false discovery rate, or the expected fraction of false positives among all discoveries \citep{benjamini1995}.
+Standard approaches to multiple testing include Bonferroni correction, which controls the overall probability of one or more false positives; and the Benjamini-Hochberg procedure, which controls the false discovery rate, or the expected fraction of false positives among all discoveries \citep{benjamini1995}.
 These techniques have been successfully applied across many fields of science, most notably in the analysis of DNA microarrays and other sources of genomic data.

-Many of today's large-scale multiple testing problems, however, exhibit clear spatial patterns that are not present in microarray analysis.
-Examples include: \begin{inparaenum}[(1)] \item fMRI studies, where significant test statistics tend to cluster in anatomically relevant parts of the brain; \item studies of allele frequencies in biological populations, where genetic loci correspond to physical locations on the chromosome; \item studies of variation in DNA methylation fraction across specific genomic regions; \item neural spike-train data recorded from a multi-electrode array, in which electrodes fall at known locations on a two-dimensional lattice; and \item environmental sensor networks designed to detect spatially localized anomalies. \end{inparaenum}
+But many large-scale multiple testing problems exhibit spatial patterns that traditional methods do not account for.
+Examples include: \begin{inparaenum}[(1)] \item fMRI studies, where significant test statistics cluster in anatomically relevant regions of the brain; \item studies of allele frequencies in biological populations, where genetic loci correspond to physical locations on the chromosome; \item studies of variation in DNA methylation fraction across specific genomic regions; \item neural spike-train data recorded from a multi-electrode array, in which electrodes fall at known locations on a two-dimensional lattice; and \item environmental sensor networks designed to detect spatially localized anomalies. \end{inparaenum}

 This paper presents a new method called \textit{false discovery rate smoothing} that can learn and exploit the underlying spatial structures in these multiple-testing problems.
-FDR smoothing finds spatially localized regions of significant test statistics by solving a specific optimization problem.
-It then relaxes the threshold of statistical significance within these regions in a manner that controls the global false-discovery rate at a pre-specified level.
-This results in increased power and cleaner spatial separation of signals from noise, without the need to pre-smooth the raw $z$ scores.
+FDR smoothing finds spatially localized regions of significant test statistics by solving a specific optimization problem involving the $\ell_1$ penalty.
+It then relaxes the threshold of statistical significance within these regions in a manner that controls the global false-discovery rate at a specified level.